Lwam-Ceb/ST10510056_PROG5121_Part1/README.md

 - - -

 ## Project Information
-This is the first part of my Chat app project where users can speak to each other through text.
+This project is a Java-based Chat Application developed in two parts so far Part 1 focuses on user registration and validation, while Part 2 introduces a messaging system where users can create, send, store, or discard messages.

-This project is done through Java and contains these files:
+This project contains the following files:

 * login.java
-* main.java
+* mainapp.java
 * LoginTest.java
+* Messages.java
+* MessageTest.java

 - - -